Sasanam

-Sasanam is a 2006 Indian Tamil-language film directed by Mahendran.
+Sasanam is a 2006 Indian Tamil-language film written and directed by Mahendran.
 The film, based on the short story of the same name by Gandharvan, stars Arvind Swamy, Gautami and Ranjitha, while Balabharathi composed the music and K. P. Nambiathiri handled the cinematography.

 The film began production in the mid-1990s but was released in 2006 due to production trouble, with all three of the lead actors retired at the time of release.

 Plot

 Muthiah and his wife Visalakshi are a loving couple, and they come across Saroji who with no one to go to, takes refuge in Muthiah's house.
 Muthiah and Saroji develop soft spots towards each other.
 The rest is what transpires between the trio, exploring the nuances of an extra-marital affair.